 - salt & pepper

 - bunch of parsley

 - 150 g. sun-dried tomatoes

 - 3 tablespoons extra virgin olive oil + 1/4 cup for the pesto

 - 1 chili, seeded & chopped

-- Meanwhile, while waiting for the water to boil, saute' garlic & chili in a saucepan with about 3 tablespoons extra virgin olive oil.
+- Meanwhile, while waiting for the water to boil, sautè the garlic & chili in a saucepan with about 3 tablespoons extra virgin olive oil.

-- Cook until they change color, about 7 minutes.
+- When the garlic turns golden, add the shrimp.
+Cook them until they change color, about 7 minutes.

-- Add white wine on medium - high flame.
-Let the alcohol evaporate.
+- Add the white wine on medium - high flame and let the alcohol evaporate.

 - Season with salt & pepper.

-- When the sauce becomes a slightly thick, turn off fire.
+- When the sauce becomes a slightly thick, turn off the fire.

-- Take away all the heads of the prawns that remained.
-Discard heads.
+- Transfer the shrimp to a bowl, leaving its liquid in the saucepan.
+Set aside 4 - 8 shrimp with the heads on for garnishing.
+Take away all the heads of the prawns that remained.
+Discard the heads.

-- Put prawns in a blender along with the bundle of parsley (leave some for garnishing), saffron, zucchine flowers, sun-dried tomatoes & 1/4 cup extra virgin olive oil.
+- Put the shrimp in a blender along with the bundle of parsley (leave some for garnishing), saffron, zucchini flowers, sun-dried tomatoes & 1/4 cup extra virgin olive oil to make the pesto.

 - Turn on the fire again to warm up the saucepan with the remaining liquid.
-Put back the pesto to the pan.
-Add cooked pasta and mix together well for 2 minutes.
+Put the pesto in the saucepan.
+Add the cooked pasta and mix together well for 2 minutes.

 - Sprinkle with finely chopped parsley.
 Put 1 - 2 shrimp on top.

 - Serve hot.